xingyuli/linux-shell/README.md

 linux-shell
 ===========

-Stuff when progamming in shell.
+Stuff when programming in shell.